BladeRunnerJS/topiarist/README.md

 This library provides the following action methods:

-* `topiary.extend(subclass, superclass)` which implements classical single inheritance by setting up the prototype chain.
+* `topiarist.extend(subclass, superclass)` which implements classical single inheritance by setting up the prototype chain.
-* `topiary.implement(class, interface)` which declares that a class implements an interface and throws an exception if it does not.
+* `topiarist.implement(class, interface)` which declares that a class implements an interface and throws an exception if it does not.
-* `topiary.inherit(class, parent)` which provides multiple inheritance by copying functionality from the parent to the class.
+* `topiarist.inherit(class, parent)` which provides multiple inheritance by copying functionality from the parent to the class.
-* `topiary.mixin(class, mixin)` which provides mixin inheritance, sandboxing mixin methods that are copied onto the class.
+* `topiarist.mixin(class, mixin)` which provides mixin inheritance, sandboxing mixin methods that are copied onto the class.

 And the following query methods:

-* `topiary.isA(instance, parent)` which returns true if the instance is of a type which has been declared to be descended from the parent, e.g. because it's extended or implemented or mixed-in.
+* `topiarist.isA(instance, parent)` which returns true if the instance is of a type which has been declared to be descended from the parent, e.g. because it's extended or implemented or mixed-in.
-* `topiary.isAssignableFrom(class, parent)` which returns true if the class has been declared to be descended from the parent, e.g. through extension, implementation, etc.
+* `topiarist.isAssignableFrom(class, parent)` which returns true if the class has been declared to be descended from the parent, e.g. through extension, implementation, etc.
-* `topiary.fulfills(instance, interface)` which returns true if the instance supports everything on the interface.
+* `topiarist.fulfills(instance, interface)` which returns true if the instance supports everything on the interface.
-* `topiary.classFulfills(class, interface)` which returns true if instances of the class will be created supporting everything on the interface.
+* `topiarist.classFulfills(class, interface)` which returns true if instances of the class will be created supporting everything on the interface.

 The following convenience methods are also provided:

-* `topiary.install()` which copies the appropriate methods onto the Function and Object prototype, renaming them where appropriate.
+* `topiarist.install()` which copies the appropriate methods onto the Function and Object prototype, renaming them where appropriate.
 This lets you do things like `Subclass.extends(Superclass)`
-* `topiary.export()` which copies the appropriate methods onto the global object so they can be accessed directly.
+* `topiarist.export()` which copies the appropriate methods onto the global object so they can be accessed directly.